 My own experience has been that anyone who tries to use religion as a middleman between themselves and Spirit is going to be deceived.

-Agreed, but only a few people have the spiritual chops for a direct encounter Spirit.
+Agreed, but only a few people have the spiritual chops for a direct encounter with Spirit.
 That is why most people want gurus and religious leaders to do the heavy lifting.

 On Instapundit Sarah Hoyt says not to panic.
 We'll get indie movies in due course and everything will be all right.